 I also encourage and invite different forms of expression and communication for maximum engagement with different types of learners.

 When it comes to assessment, rubrics and criteria for grading are also clearly explained within the syllabus and with every assignment brief.
 I offer feedback that is constructive, clear, justified, explicit and fair, at all stages of progress.
 At key points within the course, I invite external examiners or jurors, who also offer their feedback as well.
-That ‘real’ experience gives an extra motivation for the student to go beyond expectations and offers a clearer perspective on the solution.
+That ‘real’ experience gives an extra motivation for the student to go beyond expectations but also offers a wider perspective on the solution at hand.

 To evaluate my own teaching and the student learning process, I test often and I test early to monitor the student knowledge, the learning methods and the overall class performance.
 Accordingly, my lesson design remains flexible enough to be amended for optimal results.